wtnwin111/interview/README.md

         Write code to remove multiple whitespace with 1, and reverse the words, such as cba gfe jih
     28) Given a word, the words contains same character but in different order call "brother word" Write code to find all the "brother words" of given word in a dictionary.
+    29) K－important strings:
+        You are given a set of N strings S0, S1, …, SN-1.
+These strings consist of only lower case characters a..z and have the same length L.
+        A string H is said to be K-important if there are at least K strings in the given set of N strings appearing at K different positions in H.
+        These K strings need not to be distinct.
+        Your task is to find the shortest K-important string.
+If there are more than one possible solution, your program can output any of them.

 ##C12: Dynamic Programming
     1) Boolean Knapsack, Complete Knapsack